 The procedures for dismissal must be adhered to for the safety and protection of all students.
 Bus riders will board buses on the side of the school near the Early Learning Center.
 Parents who pick up their children in the afternoon will do so using the front entrance of the school on Rollins Place.
-The car rider line must be used for dropping off or picking students; parents may students durina not walk the office arrival to dismissal.
+The car rider line must be used for dropping off or picking students; parents may durina walk students to the office arrival not or dismissal.
 Anyone picking up a car rider must have a school issued "car rider card" with them in the car.
-Without it, the driver will be asked to come inside to check out the student
+Without it, the driver will be asked to come inside to check out the student.